timarkh/tsakorpus/docs/src_convertors.md

 * ``sentence_segmentation`` -- Boolean value that determines whether the convertor should resegment your text into sentences based on sentence-final punctuation set in ``sent_end_punc``.
 If ``false`` or absent, the time-aligned segments are treated as sentences.

+* ``media_dir`` (optional) -- a string that indicates the path to the media files to be cut, if they are located in a different folder than the ELAN files.

 The source audio/video files will be split into small pieces with [ffmpeg](https://www.ffmpeg.org/).
 You have to have it installed, and its directory should be in the system PATH variable.

 ### Fieldworks FLEX files conversion (flex2json)